lacounty-isab/workshops/regex/api/readme.md

 rather than advanced regular expression syntax.
 The assumption is that the reader is proficient with regular expressions and the programming language, just not with regular expression *in the programming language*.
-It is also intended to serve as a refresher for who simply haven't used the API in a while.
+It is also intended to serve as a refresher for those who simply haven't used the API in a while.

 Some programming models, such as R and Python, have advanced interaction